-We lost Pippin tragically in April 2008, and he can never be replaced, but we are happy to welcome Pixie and Memphis into the CCI family.
-Every good company needs a good dog, and we're lucky to have 2!
+We lost Pippin tragically in April 2008, and he can never be replaced, but we are happy to welcome Pixie into the CCI family.
+Every good company needs a good dog!

 Check out the Pippin photos on the CCI Facebook page.
 Many of our students remember him fondly, and we still miss him dearly.